 The more hoops you jump through, just makes you more tired which doesn’t make your job easier or your kids happier.

 They’re better off with a quick note that makes them smile.
 Don’t have time for ideas…you can print these out and toss them in, easy peasy.
 Just click here for a FREE instant download of these cute lunch notes.

 Think they’re too old for that, try it and see them light up.
-For other ways to stay connected to your tween, try this post.
+For other ways to keep communication open with your tween, try this post.

 A hungry kid doesn’t learn well and is frankly a pain in the ass.
 They get sleepy.
 They get crabby.
 And it doesn’t help anyone.